aaronpkelly/aaronpkelly.github.io/docs/howToInvest.md

 Choosing a different exchange exposes you to changes in currency exchange rates, as a fund may by traded in different currencies on different exchanges, strengthening or weakening your investment.
 I usually choose EURO, and trade on Euronext Amsterdam.
+This exchange also has realtime price info on degiro.

 ### Index funds
 An index is a list of companies that all share similar features (industry,